shabiel/M-Tools-Project/README.md

  - Enter `M-tools` in first field and `https://raw.githubusercontent.com/shabiel/M-Tools-Project/master/MToolsUpdateSiteProject/` on the next.
  - Click on Next, Next, Accept the license, Finish.
  - Override the warning about unsigned content
+ - On the VISTA server, install this build: https://raw.githubusercontent.com/shabiel/M-Tools-Project/master/MiscDependencies/KIDS/M-Editor/XT73P101T9.KID

 # Brief Usage Tutorial
  1. Make sure that you have a VistALink port open on your VISTA environment.
-GT.M users need to use xinetd.
+Cache users can use the XOBU SITE SETUP MENU to start a port.
+GT.M users need to use a xinetd listener that invokes `GTMLNX^XOBVTCP`.
  2. Menu Window > Preferences > VistA.
 Give the server a name and add its ip address and port number for your VistALink port.
  3. Hit OK, OK.
  4. Open M Prespective by Window > Open Prespective > Other > VistA.
 You may need to resize your prespective  "restoring" the Windows.